m1kc/notalib/README.md

 Provides endpoints:

-* `/xauth/check` — returns code 200 if client is authenticated (or global permissions are set to AllowAny), 403 if not
+* `GET /xauth/check` — returns code 200 if client is authenticated (or global permissions are set to AllowAny), 403 if not
-* `/xauth/auth-post` — authenticates a client; accepts two POST parameters `username` and `password`; returns code 200 on success and 403 on failure
+* `POST /xauth/auth-post` — authenticates a client; accepts two POST parameters `username` and `password`; returns code 200 on success and 403 on failure
+* `POST /xauth/logout` — de-authenticates a client

 How to use: